YassinAnalytics/recommender-fantasy-football-picker/README.md

 These observations confirm the relevance of our research question:

 It is not necessary to invest in the most expensive players to achieve strong in-game performance.
 Another interesting variable to analyze is overall performance by position, which will be visualized using boxplots to highlight distributions and trends.

-•	Gloable performance globale by position :
+•	Global performance by position:

 We can observe that performance varies widely across all positions.